-Google Search Engine started to showÂ real-time results side by side to the regular search result pages.
-These real-time results are meant to show web searchers an access to new and instant news items as fast as it happen.
+Google Search Engine started to show real-time results side by side to the regular search result pages.
+These real-time results are meant to show web searchers access to new and instant news items as fast as it happens.

-Google's Page Rank algorithm for standard pages is to looks at the link structure of a webpage.
+Google's Page Rank algorithm for standard pages is to look at the link structure of a webpage.
 The more links to a website and the more links to the linking websites show more relevant the linked website is.

 As high-quality pages link to another page on the Web, the quality of the linked-to page goes up.
 Likewise, in social media, as established users follow another user, the quality of the followed user goes up as well.”